LOS GEHT!

 FLIGHT

 To book your flight, I recommend Google Flights.
 It offers you the possibility to compare prices for different flight dates quickly and at a glance.
 You can do the same via Flugladen.de.
-A two ways flight from Berlin to Colombo Airport costs between €600 and €900 on average.
+I booked my last flight with Tickets.lt

 VISA